 Bars, taverns, restaurants, souvenir shops, jazz corners, traditional music corners, a theatre and music festivals…

 A long list of the entertainment possibilities in Trogir; diverse, lively and interesting.
 The town’s life, fun, passion and vibrations arise from three springs:

 the market, the promenade and the central square.

 A town of gastronomy

-It’s not only buildings and history what makes this town it lives through its scents and colours, flavours and sounds, through all those perfect dishes created in its long and rich history.
+It’s not only buildings and history that makes this town come alive through its scents and colours, flavours and sounds, through all those perfect dishes created in its long and rich history.